- Women are more likely than men to develop perineural cysts.

 The most common symptom associated with perineural cysts is pain.
 The enlarged cysts can compress the sciatic nerve, causing sciatica.
 This condition is characterized by pain in the lower back and buttocks, and sometimes down the back of the legs.
 The pain can be sharp and sudden or more mild and achy.
 Sciatica is also often accompanied by numbness in the same areas, and muscle weakness in the feet and legs.

 In severe cases where perineural cysts have enlarged, there can be a loss of bladder control, constipation, or even sexual dysfunction.
-Having these symptoms with perineural cysts is possible, but very rare.
+Having these symptoms is possible, but very rare.

-Why cysts grow in the sacrum is not known, but there are reasons why they may develop into enlarged cysts that cause symptoms.
-If a person experiences some type of trauma in the relevant area of the back, undiagnosed perineural cysts can begin to fill up with fluid and start producing symptoms.
-Types of trauma that can trigger symptoms include falls, injuries, and heavy exertion.
+The root cause of cysts in the base of the spin is unknown.
+But there are reasons why these cysts can grow and cause symptoms.
+If a person experiences some type of trauma in the back, perineural cysts can begin to fill up with fluid and cause symptoms.
+Types of trauma that can trigger symptoms include:

-Because the vast majority of perineural cysts cause no symptoms, most are never diagnosed.
-However, a doctor can order imaging tests to identify them when a person experiences symptoms.
-Magnetic resonance imaging (MRIs) can show cysts.
-A computed tomography (CT) with a dye injected into the spine can show if fluid is moving from the spine into cysts in the sacrum.
+Because most perineural cysts cause no symptoms, they are typically never diagnosed.
+Your doctor can order imaging tests to identify them if you have symptoms.
+MRIs can show cysts.
+A CT scan with a dye injected into the spine can show if fluid is moving from the spine into cysts in the sacrum.

 For most cases of perineural cysts, no treatment is needed.
-If a patient exhibits symptoms, however, they may need treatment to relieve the pressure called by the enlarged cysts.
+But if you have symptoms, they may need treatment to relieve pressure and discomfort.
 A quick fix is to drain the cysts of fluid.
 This can relieve symptoms immediately, but it is not a long-term treatment.
 The cysts usually fill up again.

 The only permanent treatment for perineural cysts is to have them surgically removed.
 Surgery is usually recommended for serious, chronic pain, as well as bladder problems from the cysts.

-In the large majority of cases of perineural cysts the outlook is excellent.
-Most people with these cysts will probably never have any symptoms or need any treatment.
-Only one percent of people with perineural cysts experience symptoms (Lucantoni et al., 2011).
-For those with symptoms, surgery to remove the cysts typically relieves those symptoms and the cysts rarely recur.
-People with cysts that cause symptoms who do not seek treatment might experience nerve and neurological damage.
+In the large majority of cases of perineural cysts, the outlook is excellent.
+Most people with these cysts will never have any symptoms or need any treatment.
+Only 1 percent of people with perineural cysts experience symptoms.
+For those with symptoms, surgery to remove the cysts typically relieves those symptoms, and the cysts rarely recur.
+Neurological damage can occur in people with symptomatic cysts who do not seek treatment.